johtso/httpx-caching/README.md

 - [ ] Support multiple http clients (currently only supports httpx)

 Limitations:
-* Currently only has in-memory cache storage
+* Currently only has in-memory cache storage (async redis would be nice!)
-* Test suite still uses a test server and mocking rather than taking advantage of the sans-io implementation.
+* Test suite was taken wholesale from CacheControl, so still uses a test server and mocking rather than taking advantage of the sans-io implementation.

 **Usage:**